 Obviously, this is going to depend on the facts of your case.

 There are compelling reasons to plead guilty in some cases.
-For example, If you’re charged with DUI at .15 and the prosecutor offers to reduce the charge to below a .15, you might be looking at an amazing deal because you’d be getting out of serving mandatory jail time (required for DUIs where BAC is more than .15).
-But while pleading guilty to DUI might make sense in some cases, guilty pleas are far too common.
-The truth that many lawyers won’t tell you is that, in many cases, the person who goes to trial and loses is getting the exact same sentence as the person who pleads guilty.
+For example, If you’re charged with DUI at .15 and the prosecutor offers to reduce the charge to below a .15, you might be looking at an amazing deal because you’d be getting out of serving mandatory jail time (required for DUIs where BAC is .15 or above).
+But while pleading guilty to DUI might make sense in some cases, our observation is that guilty pleas are too common.
+The truth that some lawyers won’t tell you is that, in many cases, the person who goes to trial and loses is getting the exact same sentence as the person who pleads guilty.
 If you’re not going to get any extra punishment for a trial, you might as well plead not guilty and take a shot.
 You never know what might happen - we’ve won cases that appeared nearly hopeless before the trial.

 Yes, there can be good news, especially if this is your first DUI offense!

 If it’s your first offense, and you blew less than a .15, you have a very good chance of avoiding jail time.